 Finally, they’ll want to write an entire draft out.
 Don’t worry about everything not fitting onto one page (or if they don’t have enough things to fill a page up).
 And don’t worry about formatting.

 Just help them make their first draft an exhaustive one.

 They can start cutting and rewording during editing.

 There are actually lots of opportunities to volunteer from home.
 Which is awesome – because it means that even if your teen doesn’t have a driver’s license or can’t find reliable transportation, they can still work on:

 - Helping others

-- Building your resume
+- Building their resume

-5. Rearrange Your Room
+5. Rearrange their Room